Indochina Migration and Refugee Assistance Act: Opposition

 Although many politicians thought it appropriate and necessary for the United States to provide a safe haven for those denied their human rights, some questioned the fairness of the Indochina Migration and Refugee Act for several reasons.
 Some, mostly conservative Republicans, argued that the refugees would never be able to assimilate to American culture and would detract from the value system already in place.
 Other legislators, like Representative Frank Sensenbrenner, were concerned with the price tag of committing so many immigrants (roughly $1 billion per year), especially in a time of rising unemployment.
 While many refugees were receiving financial assistance, economic success did not come easily and this use of federal funding became an issue that not only lawmakers were paying attention too, but also the American public.
 Another group of opponents focused on the growing need of poor Americans.
 Representative John Conyers asked, "Should we be spending (federal dollars) on Vietnamese refugees or should we spend them on Detroit 'refugees?'"
 A last group of opponents believed that presidents Ford and Carter were taking advantage of the parole system to allow mass numbers of people into the nation.
 In their view, the parole system should have been only used for people with specific cases, and certainly not for the processing of huge groups.

-During the Senate's vote on the Senate version of the bill, S. 1661, on May 16, 1975, only two senators voted against it, namely Republican Senators Jesse Helms (SC) and William L. Scott (VA).
+During the Senate's vote on the Senate version of the bill, S. 1661, on May 16, 1975, only two senators voted against it, namely Republican Senators Jesse Helms (NC) and William L. Scott (VA).

 Democratic Senator Joe Biden (DE) was not present for the final vote on this bill, S.1661.
 He later voted in favor of advancing this bill to the floor, however, joining 13 other senators on the Senate Foreign Relations Committee with a vote in favor.
 One senator, Democratic Senator Mike Mansfield (MT), voted present.